Located just outside Etosha National Park is Onguma The Fort...

 Usual board basis: Full Board

-Food quality: A sumptuous breakfastbuffet is served on a large wooden table in the lounge; guests help themselves and take their food to the dining room.
+Food quality: A sumptuous breakfast buffet is served on a large wooden table in the centre of the lounge where guests help themselves.
 As well as the usual selection of fruit, yoghurts, cheeses, meats and breads, guests can have a hot meal cooked to order by the chef.

 A three-course lunch is served with a choice of main courses.
 The food is light and tasty – perfect for a hot day.
-On our last visit in October 2010 we ate bacon salad followed by pasta with pesto and mushroom, and then a delicious lemon pannacotta.
+On our last visit in December 2016, the starter was stuffed mushrooms, followed by a choice of tuna salad nicoise or vegetable gnocchi served with a tomato sauce.
+Desert was a lemon cheesecake.

-Snacks are available from the minibar in your room.
-Snacks such as biltong and peanuts are served to those taking pre-dinner drinks on the deck.
+Snacks are available from the minibar in your room at an additional cost..
+Snacks such as biltong and peanuts are served to those taking pre-dinner drinks on the deck or out on an afternoon game drive.

 Dining style: Individual Tables